Central Libraries Collection Development Policy

 B. Mission Statement of the University

-The Baylor library system was reorganized in 2002 as the Twenty-First Century Library, which includes the University Libraries and the Electronic Library.
+The Baylor library system was reorganized in 2002 as the Twenty-First Century Library, which includes the University Libraries and Library and Academic Technology Services.
 The central libraries, special libraries and resource centers of Baylor house more than 1.6 million bound volumes, 2.8 million microforms and government document pieces and thousands of electronic resources, audiovisual items, maps, charts and photographs.

 Baylor University Libraries are dedicated to the service of the University.
 The mission of Baylor University Libraries is to connect people with ideas in support of teaching, learning, scholarship and academic distinction.
 Objectives include: